nuejs/nue/packages/nuejs.org/docs/page-layout.md

 </body>
 ```

-Now we have an easily customizable menu that is compatible with the standard [Popover API][//developer.mozilla.org/en-US/docs/Web/API/Popover_API].
+Now we have an easily customizable menu that is compatible with the standard [Popover API](//developer.mozilla.org/en-US/docs/Web/API/Popover_API).

-### Footer
+### Global footer
 The global footer is defined similarly with a `footer` property in `site.yaml`.
 We'll add the following in there:

 ``` yaml